An Exploration of Barnard Castle, County Durham

 If all that visual delight wasn't enough, its individual buildings are sufficiently interesting, or so little understood, as to make the town fascinating for the architectural historian.
 Besides its well-known major monuments, the wide range of vernacular buildings includes 16th and 17th century town houses, polite high-status 18th century mansions, and the legacy of an early 19th century building boom with an unusual take on the Greek Revival.

-Transport to and from Barnard Castle is to be by public transport or members' own means.
-We shall meet at 2.00pm at Scar Top, the open green space at the west end of Galgate, next to the castle entrance, marked by a ring on the map included in the flyer (already circulated to members).
+Transport to and from Barnard Castle was by public transport or members' own means.
+We met at 2.00pm at Scar Top, the open green space at the west end of Galgate, next to the castle entrance, marked by a ring on the map included in the flyer (already circulated to members).

-Amongst other places to leave your vehicle there is a large car park behind Galgate and Market Place.
-Members are encouraged to make a day of it and perhaps visit the castle and/or The Bowes Museum in the morning (neither of which will be included in the walking tour).
-Either bring a picnic lunch or be prepared to fight for a place in one of the town’s several excellent eating places, all likely to be busy on a Saturday.
+Amongst other places to leave your vehicle is a large car park behind Galgate and Market Place.
+Members were encouraged to make a day of it and perhaps visit the castle and/or The Bowes Museum in the morning (neither of which was included in the walking tour), either bringind a picnic lunch or fightind for a place in one of the town’s several excellent eating places, all tending to be busy on a Saturday.

-There will be a charge of £2.00 per head for this tour to cover the cost of organisation and of the tour guide notes which will be handed out on arrival.
+There was a charge of £2.00 per head for this tour to cover the cost of organisation and of the tour guide notes which will be handed out on arrival.